Jesse Binga: Early life

-Binga was born in Detroit, Michigan in 1865, the son of a barbershop owner and the youngest of ten children.
+Binga was born in Detroit, Michigan, in 1865, the son of a barbershop owner and the youngest of ten children.
 He learned barbering, helped his mother to collect rents and made property repairs.
 He dropped out of high school to work in the office of Thomas Crispus, an African-American attorney.
 Despite business opportunities in Detroit he traveled westwards, employed in various jobs and cities.
 He made a profit from buying land on a former Indian reservation in Idaho.
 He arrived in Chicago in 1893 for the World's Columbian Exposition and remained, having various jobs and eventually starting a real estate business between 1896 and 1898.

-Significance of City Influence
+Significance of city influence

 At the turn of the century less than 2% of the total population of Chicago was made up of African Americans, which is around 20,000 people.
 Most of which were densely populated in the "Black Belt" district, which covered a few blocks in each direction from State Street south 22nd Street to 35th Street.
-However, this was about to change as many African Americans began migrating to Northern cities due to the harsh prejudices of Jim Crow segregation, Ku Klux Klan persecution, and poor agricultural employment opportunities.
+However, this was about to change as many African Americans began migrating to Northern cities due to the harsh prejudices of Jim Crow segregation, Ku Klux Klan persecution, and poor agricultural employment opportunities in the South.
 The mass circulation of Chicago's popular African-American newspaper the "Chicago Defender", brought the city to the attention of those seeking promising occupations and inexpensive housing.
 It was these new migrants that made up the majority of Binga's early clientele.